-Waseem Shaukat of Vets Care Organization: The severe aftermath of the devastating floods in Pakistan continues, while the Vets Care Organization also keeps up its efforts for the well-being of the affected animals.
+Waseem Shaukat of Vets Care Organization: The severe aftermath of the devastating floods in Pakistan continues, clinic while the Vets Care Organization also keeps up its efforts for the well-being of the affected animals.
+More here.

 Coverage of PAWS Eid Campaign in Newsline Magazine.
 After the devastating floods of 2010, medications a non-profit organisation wants Pakistanis to think a little differently for Eid-ul-Azha this year.
-PAWS, the Pakistan Animal Welfare Society, look is asking citizens to think about saving animals instead of sacrificing them.
+PAWS, look the Pakistan Animal Welfare Society, look is asking citizens to think about saving animals instead of sacrificing them.
 The volunteer-run group says that because […]

 Farieha Aziz in Newsline: Just how important livestock is to the rural population can be gauged by the fact that many of the interior’s flood affectees spent their entire lives’ earnings on transporting them to safe ground along with their families when the waters surged.
+More here.

 On 5th September, 2010 the Pakistan Animal Welfare Society (PAWS) makes its second relief trip to Thatta district in the southern province of Sindh.
 This time around we take along a truckload of fodder for the animals and three teams of veterinarians: